 What to Do if Your Computer Monitor Starts Flickering

-Monitor flicker, unfortunately, hasn’t followed CRT monitors onto the ash-heap of history.
-Although the new monitors are far more reliable than the old CRT technology, it is still possible for them to develop a flicker.
-But don’t panic – if your computer monitor does start flickering, it doesn’t automatically mean it’s curtains for that piece of hardware.
+Monitor flicker, unfortunately, hasn’t followed CRT monitors onto the ash heap of history.
+Although the new monitors are far more reliable than the old CRT technology, it is still possible for them to develop a flicker, but don’t panic.
+If your computer monitor does start flickering, it doesn’t automatically mean it’s the death of that piece of hardware.
 It could just mean a driver refresh is required or that you or someone else previously made changes to the Windows configuration.

 In this article, you’ll troubleshoot your flickering monitor so that you can find out what’s wrong and fix the issue.

-Why a Computer Monitor Flickers
+Why an LED Computer Monitor Flickers

 When you look at monitor specifications, you will see a number such as 60Hz, 100Hz, or something else.
 The number indicates how many refreshes occur per second.
 On a 60Hz monitor, the screen refresh runs 60 times per second.
 A 100Hz monitor will refresh 100 times per second.
-The faster the refresh, the quicker the display reacts to changes and the smoother the experience.
-This outcome is why 100Hz TVs became so popular and why 100Hz computer monitors are ideal for gaming where the display changes constantly.
+The faster the refresh rate, the quicker the display reacts to changes and the smoother the experience.
+This outcome is why 100Hz TVs became so popular and why 100Hz computer monitors are ideal for gaming, where the display changes constantly.